Substra/substra/docs/local_install_docker_compose.md

 python3 populate.py
 ```

-You can now either use the CLI, or the SKD, but also the frontend (in your favorite browser) to check that the assets have been added.
+You can now either use the CLI, or the SDK, but also the frontend (in your favorite browser) to check that the assets have been added.

 If you want to go further, please refer to: